 A business website doesn’t just exist to advertise your products and services.
 On the contrary, a well-developed site can actually generate income for your company.
 But, knowing how to monetize your site is key.

 Website monetization refers to the various methods used to convert site traffic into real online revenue.
 Not all monetization techniques, however, are appropriate for every business.
-Using the wrong advertising type or failing to take users’ privacy concerns into account can actually result in a reduction of traffic in the long term, so it’s important to know what can and can’t work for your business.
+Using the wrong advertising type or failing to take users’ privacy concerns into account can actually result in a reduction of traffic in the long term, so it’s important to know what will and won’t work for your business.

-Here are six of the most common methods of monetizing a website, along with tips for deciding which option is best for your business.
+There are a number of monetization strategies you can use, each one with its own pros and cons.
+Here are eight of the most common methods of monetizing a website, along with tips for deciding which option is best for your business.

 Affiliate marketing is the process by which a website earns money by promoting the products and services of another business.
 A good fit for product-centric sites, affiliate marketing affords the host website a commission when a visitor purchases an affiliate’s goods.
 For example, the Amazon affiliate program is one of the largest of its kind and provides marketers with a commission of up to 10% on product sales.

 Although affiliate marketing can be lucrative, it’s important that website managers evaluate whether or not an aspiring affiliate is a good fit for the company.
 After all, showcasing ads for irrelevant or low-quality products on your website can annoy your visitors and diminish clients’ trust in your business.
 For these reasons, affiliate marketing is most appropriate for social networks, news sites, and forum sites where customers regularly post product reviews.

 Banner ads are those rectangular advertisements that appear on webpages to promote another company’s products or services.
 Depending on the amount of traffic your site gets, banner ads can be a lucrative monetization strategy that brings in a monthly fee from paying sponsors.